Miami Dolphins vs. Indianapolis Colts NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Miami and its opponents have scored at least 43 points -- this matchup's over/under -- just one time this year.
+- Miami and its opponents have scored at least 42.5 points -- this matchup's over/under -- only one time this season.

-- Sunday's total is 9.3 points higher than the combined 33.7 PPG average of the two teams.

-- The 54 points per game these two squads have allowed their opponents to score this season are 11 more than the 43 total in this contest.
+- The two teams combine to average 33.7 points per game, 8.8 less than the total in this contest.

+- These two squads surrender a combined 54 points per game, 11.5 more than this contest's over/under.

-- The average total in Dolphins games this season is 45.5, 2.5 points more than Sunday's total of 43.
+- Dolphins games this season feature an average total of 45.5 points, a number 3.0 points higher than Sunday's over/under.

-- The 48.0 PPG average total in Colts games this season is 5.0 points more than this game's over/under.
+- In 2020, games involving the Colts have averaged a total of 48.0 points, 5.5 more than the set total in this contest.

 Dolphins stats and trends

-- So far this year Miami has two wins against the spread.

-- Miami's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- Miami's games this year have hit the over on one of three set point totals (33.3%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Colts.